History of Albuquerque, New Mexico: Early twentieth century

 By 1900, Albuquerque had a population of 6,238, with another 1,200 recorded for Old Town; in 1910, the population was 11,020.
 The city's largest employer was the American Lumber Company sawmill, which employed over 850 people in 1906.
 Many others worked at the AT&SF Railroad Shops, the stockyards, or the Southwestern Brewery and Ice Company.
 In 1904, the venerable horse-drawn trolley was replaced by a modern electric streetcar line.
 By 1916, the streetcar system had 7 mi of track with multiple lines connecting Old Town, the railroad depot, Barelas, the sawmill, the Highland Addition, and the university.
 In order to attract more riders, the streetcar company developed Traction Park in Old Town, which hosted horse racing and baseball as well as the Territorial Fair.
 In 1905, it was reported that 60,000 people rode the streetcar during the week of the fair.

 A major factor that brought many people to Albuquerque in the early 20th century was the dry climate, which was believed to be ideal for tuberculosis patients.
 The first sanatorium opened in 1902, and eventually there were as many as 16.
 These facilities were concentrated in the sandhills leading up to the East Mesa, particularly on East Central Avenue which became known as "TB Row."
 Two of the largest were St. Joseph Hospital (now Lovelace Medical Center) and the Southwest Presbyterian Sanatorium (now Presbyterian Hospital), both of which are still in operation.
 In 1915, it was estimated that tuberculosis patients made up more than 20% of the city population, with the percentage including family members possibly as high as 50%.

-One such newcomer was Clyde Tingley, who would come to play a major role in the city's development during five decades in local politics.
+These newcomers included Rubén Cobos and Clyde Tingley.
+Both were major civic figures in New Mexico.
+Cobos was a folklorist, musician, and journalist who became a professor at the University of New Mexico and would go on to write the first dictionary of New Mexican Spanish.
+Tingley would come to play a major role in the Albuquerque's development over five decades in local politics.
 An advocate for active city government, Tingley was responsible for a wide range of civic improvements including parks, roads, landscaping, and other projects.